ChiragSukhala/fusionauth-site/site/learn/expert-advice/security/guide-to-user-data-security.md

 SQL injection is an application level vulnerability that is caused when an application builds SQL queries (or any type of database query) directly from user input.
 The XKCD comic strip illustrates this principle:

-{% include _image.html src="/assets/img/resources/guide/sql-injection.png" alt="SQL Injection" class="img-fluid text-center" figure=false %}
+{% include _image.liquid src="/assets/img/resources/guide/sql-injection.png" alt="SQL Injection" class="img-fluid text-center" figure=false %}

 <div class="floating guideline">
 <header>GUIDELINE</header>